RijunLiao/PTSN/README.md

 PTSN is a Pose-based temporal-spatial network to handle with the carrying and clothing variations for gait recognition.
 Link to paper:
 - [Pose-based temporal-spatial network (PTSN) for gait recognition with carrying and clothing variations](http://r.web.umkc.edu/rlyfv/papers/2017_ccbr.pdf)
+Please contact with me (rijun.liao@gmail.com) if you have any questions.
+Thank you!

 ## Prerequisites